Tjeri/discord-bot/README.md

 # Discord Bot
-A bot that plays audio tracks from facebook, youtube and podcast websites
+A bot that plays audio tracks from facebook and podcast websites

 # Development
 For development on Windows you need the following node modules installed globally: